Last Updated: March 2, 2026

 The Customer Advocate Role

 As a CSAM, your primary job is to be the voice of the customer within Microsoft.
-You work closely with sales and engineering to ensure customers have what they need to succeed—it’s deeply collaborative.
+You work closely with sales and engineering to ensure customers have what they need to succeed; it’s deeply collaborative.

-Technical expertise helps, but it’s not mandatory.
-What you absolutely need is exceptional organizational skills and the ability to communicate effectively at all levels—from technical engineers to C-suite executives.
+What you absolutely need is exceptional organizational skills and the ability to communicate effectively at all levels, from technical engineers to C-suite executives.

 As one CSAM told me: “You don’t need to be the most technical person in the room.
 You need to be the person who can translate technical capabilities into business value and orchestrate the right experts at the right time.”